 This project helps CMS’s Center for Clinical Standards and Quality develop, test, implement, and maintain electronic clinical quality measures (eCQMs) in CMS’s quality reporting and payment programs. eCQMs are quality measures that draw on information from electronic health records.

-Simon publishes in peer-reviewed journals such as Psychiatric Services, Journal of the American Geriatrics Society, and The Gerontologist.
-He holds a Ph.D. in social policy and management from the Heller School at Brandeis University, where he was awarded a National Institute of Mental Health fellowship.
+Simon publishes in peer-reviewed journals such as the American Journal of Medical Quality, Psychiatric Services, and The American Journal of Geriatrics.
+He holds a Ph.D. in health policy and management from the Heller School at Brandeis University.

 Electronic Clinical Quality Measures Development and Maintenance for Eligible Clinicians (EC eCQM)